What is a Fire Safety System

 Wireless Fire Alarm Systems Maintenance, Servicing and Repair

 It's important that your fire safety systems are serviced and inspected annually by certified fire officers; functioning fire alarms and safety equipment can mean the difference between life and death in case of an emergency.
 Protec offers an efficient and reliable maintenance contract, which means you have one less legal obligation to worry about.

 All of our specialist fire safety engineers are fully-trained to install, test, service, and repair all current brands of fire alarms and safety equipment.
 We can additionally evaluate your current fire safety system and compare with your current needs, pinpointing areas of improvement to strengthen the protection for the building's occupants.

-Amblecote LLP are proud to work with some of the most recognisable names in the industry to offer only the highest-quality equipment for your maximum peace of mind.
-All equipment supplied by Amblecote LLP are compliant with BS EN3:1996 and supplied with a 5-year warranty guarantee.
+Protec are proud to work with some of the most recognisable names in the industry to offer only the highest-quality equipment for your maximum peace of mind.
+All equipment supplied by Protec are compliant with BS EN3:1996 and supplied with a 5-year warranty guarantee.